jo3-l/blog/content/reading-log/favorites.md

 [My Kind of REPL][inline-snapshot-tests]

-- On inline snapshot tests---up there on my favorite testing strategies.
+- Inline snapshot tests---one of my favorite testing strategies.

 [Go Testing By Example][go-tests] and [How to Test][how-to-test]